Joe10110/python/README.md

 this is an edit

-added new text to test.py
+added new code to test.py